KubeRocketCI/docs/versioned_docs/version-3.14/operator-guide/microsoft-entra/nexus-authentication.md

   <link rel="canonical" href="https://docs.kuberocketci.io/docs/operator-guide/microsoft-entra/nexus-authentication" />
 </head>

-This guide provides instructions on how to configure Nexus with OpenID Connect (OIDC) authentication using Microsoft Entra as the Identity Provider (IdP) and OAuth2-proxy as an authentication proxy.
+Configure single sign-on for Nexus Repository using Microsoft Entra as the OIDC provider and [OAuth2-Proxy](./oauth2-proxy-authentication.md) as the authentication front end.
+This guide covers Microsoft Entra app registration, Entra group mapping, and the combined Nexus + OAuth2-Proxy Helm chart configuration, followed by user provisioning through the Nexus Operator.

-## Prerequisites
+## Prerequisites for Nexus SSO with Microsoft Entra

 Before you begin, make sure the following prerequisites are met: